(1) RIGHT TO INDIVIDUAL DIGNITY.—

 (6) CARE AND CUSTODY OF PERSONAL EFFECTS OF CLIENTS.—A forensic client’s right to possession of clothing and personal effects shall be respected.
 The department or agency by rule, or the administrator of any forensic facility by written institutional policy, may declare certain items to be hazardous to the health or welfare of clients or others or to the operation of the facility.
 Such items may be restricted from introduction into the facility or may be restricted from being in a client’s possession.
 The administrator or designee may take temporary custody of such effects when required for medical and safety reasons.
 Custody of such personal effects shall be recorded in the client’s clinical record.

 (7) VOTING IN PUBLIC ELECTIONS.—A forensic client who is eligible to vote according to the laws of the state has the right to vote in the primary and general elections.
-The department and agency shall establish rules to enable clients to obtain voter registration forms, applications for absentee ballots, and absentee ballots.
+The department and agency shall establish rules to enable clients to obtain voter registration forms, applications for vote-by-mail ballots, and vote-by-mail ballots.

 (8) CLINICAL RECORD; CONFIDENTIALITY.—A clinical record for each forensic client shall be maintained.
 The record shall include data pertaining to admission and such other information as may be required under rules of the department or the agency.
 Unless waived by express and informed consent of the client or the client’s legal guardian or, if the client is deceased, by the client’s personal representative or by that family member who stands next in line of intestate succession or except as otherwise provided in this subsection, the clinical record is confidential and exempt from the provisions of s.
 119.07(1) and s.
 24(a), Art.
 I of the State Constitution. (a) Such clinical record may be released: